SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 If the nameofkey and the nameovariableyouwantthevariabletoendupin are the same, you can do:
 {nameofkey} = {nameofkey:value}

+In rust, there is a set of destructuring/pattern matching constructs that can only be used in enums or if let statements.

+putting an enum or struct with variable names inside in a match or on the left of an if-let will assign the variables to the values contained within. e.g. match { Some(foo) => ... } will match Some() containing some value and assign that to foo

+pattern matching checks if a thing matches a pattern.
+In rust, the destructuring syntax is part of the larger idea of pattern matching. (and the syntax that we use for destructuring is a subset of the syntax of patterns)
+Many pattern matching things can be used for destructuring (and are the equivalents of the destructuring constructs of other languages).
+Beyond or at the same time as destructuring, pattern matching is used for match and if let conditions.
+In rust, patterns can either be refutable|pattern can fail to match|Some(x) (does not match if value is not Some) irrefutable|pattern cannot fail to match

+match is a conditional that uses pattern matching for its conditions, and forces checking to be exhaustive.
+Rust of the languages that I know has a match conditional (using the keyword match).
+Of the languages I don't know, the ML family and functional languages have match conditionals.

+pattern1 bar pattern2|pattern 1 or pattern 2

+Within rust pattern matching/destructuring, we even can destructure a thing out of a reference: let &foo = somereference

 <h3>Sigils<h3>

 In programming, a sigil is a symbol(s) affixed to a variable name.